home-assistant/companion.home-assistant/docs/notifications/basic.md

           title: "Motion Detected in Backyard"
           message: "Someone might be in the backyard."
           data:
-            sticky: 'true' # or 'false'
+            sticky: "true" # or "false"
 ```

 ### Notification Click Action